13 Picture-Perfect Places in Emilia-Romagna, Italy That Feel Like a Dream

 12. Sasso Simone and Simoncello Cross-regional Park

 Wild Apennine beauty spreads across two regions where limestone peaks tower above ancient beech forests.
-Sasso Simone and Simoncello Cross-regional Park protects some of northern Italy’s most dramatic mountain landscapes.
-At 1,415 meters, Monte Simone rewards hikers with panoramic views spanning from the Adriatic to the highest Apennine peaks.
+Monte Simone at 1,415 meters rewards hikers with panoramic views spanning from the Adriatic to the highest Apennine peaks – the climb’s challenging but totally worth it.

 The park’s trail network leads to haunting abandoned villages like Pennabilli, where stone houses slowly surrender to nature.
+I found these ghost towns incredibly atmospheric, especially in morning mist.
 Wildlife watchers should scan for golden eagles, peregrine falcons, and the elusive Apennine wolf.
 The challenging Sentiero degli Dei (Path of the Gods) ridge walk connects the twin peaks with spectacular 360-degree views.

 Easier options include Monte Carpegna trails through pristine beech forests, perfect for autumn mushroom hunting.
-Mountain weather changes quickly, so pack layers and sturdy boots for these serious trails.
-I recommend planning at least three days to explore both peaks properly.
+Mountain weather changes quickly up here, so pack layers and sturdy boots – I got caught in a sudden storm and was soaked within minutes.
+The park protects some of northern Italy’s most dramatic mountain landscapes.
+I planned three days to explore both peaks properly, and honestly, you could spend a week here if you’re into serious hiking.

 Few beauties compare to Simoncello Cross-regional Park's beautiful mountain peaks and tall, magnificent trees